18F/federalist-design/research/beta2/beta2_interviewguide.md

 *[We're currently working on making sure there's a field for the page title, but for now, I'd like to you type "title: Contact Us" in the Other settings field.]*

+*[Follow ups:]*

+Can you tell me what Save as Draft means to you?
+What does Save & Publish mean?
+When would you use which?

+What would you do to make sure your changes made it to the live site?

 ### 3: Editing, canceling, publishing a page

 Let's say you want to emphasize certain parts of the About page by making some text bold.
 Could you please make these changes?